Criminal Injuries Compensation Authority

 Of course there are no public resources now to keep the scheme in line with inflation, let alone where damages have moved to and as the years have gone on, the scheme has removed from it benefits and certain areas of injury have been cut back in respect of what can be claimed for loss of earnings etc.

-Dean Wilson’s experience with criminal injuries compensation
+Dean Wilson’s experience with criminal injuries compensation authority

 Even when awards are made, they are sometimes repayable, for instance, if the Applicant dies.
-Dean Wilson handle a number of enquiries in connection with criminal injuries compensation applications each year.
+Dean Wilson handles a number of enquiries in connection with criminal injuries compensation applications each year.
 It is vital, bearing in mind the limits on the scheme to ensure that appropriate advice is sought early and claims made early, as the authority are very slow in processing applications and the sooner they are submitted the better the outcome.
 We are very experienced at doing this and ensuring that all the necessary information is provided from the outset which can help to prevent unnecessary delays.

 Contact us if you have been a victim of violent crime